News

 Contact information for Agency Open Records Officer and Office of Open Records: South Union Township, 151 Township Dr, Uniontown, PA 15401 Phone 724-438-5480 Fax 724-438-5598 Email

-Requests shall be made in writing to the Township Open Records Officer on the appropriate form.
 Paper copies shall be 25 cents per page per side.
 The Open Records Officer shall review all written requests for access to public records.
 The Open Records Officer shall respond to such requests in writing as soon as possible but no later that five (5) business days after receiving the written request to access public records.

 NEW RECYCLE SCHEDULE